 Clam Chowder Recipe (VIDEO)

 Homemade clam chowder is easy and such a treat.
 It is creamy, but light and so satisfying.
-This New England style clam chowder recipe is loaded with tender clams, silky potatoes, and crunchy bacon.
+This creamy clam chowder recipe is loaded with tender clams, silky potatoes, and crunchy bacon.

 This post may contain affiliate links.
 Read my disclosure policy.